- Have you considered ‘Moving to a New Country Especially The UAE’ for a better career?

 2007.
 After working in Dubai for almost 2 years, I returned to India.
 These were for purely personal reasons.

-While still in India, I did my Masters in Business Finance which helped me in my transition from an Internal Auditor to a hardcore Finance guy which made me much sharper in Finance.
+While still in India, I did my Master’s in Business Finance which helped me in my transition from an Internal Auditor to a hardcore Finance guy which made me much sharper in Finance.
 The transition from Internal Audit to a Finance role changed everything for me.

-I worked in India for 6 years and even after doing everything I realized - I wasn’t getting enough time for my family.
-On most days I used to leave for office as early in the morning as 8 and come home by 10.30 in the night!
+I worked in India for 6 years and even after doing everything I realized – I wasn’t getting enough time for my family.
+On most days I used to leave for the office as early in the morning as 8 and come home by 10.30 at the night!
 So technically, there was no family life.
 Saturdays were also working.